Health Services for Undocumented Students

 Students can use the medical services at the Tang Center just as they would their regular doctor's office and urgent care center.
 Our facility is fully accredited, staffed by licensed and/or board-certified physicians, nurse practitioners, physician assistants, a nutritionist, and nurses.

-Manage your health online, anytime, anywhere, with the eTang patient portal(link is external).
+Manage your health online, anytime, anywhere, with the eTang patient portal.
 Schedule appointments, transfer/refill prescriptions, send secure messages, see lab results, order STI and pregnancy tests and more!

 Professional health educators provide free lifestyle and behavior guidance to increase your academic and personal success on topics like time management, procrastination, resilience and stress management, exercise and sexuality.